olafhartong/TA-Sysmon-deploy/README.md

 Note!
 ---
-Currently it assumes the Universal Forwarder to be installed to `C:\Program Files\SplunkUniversalForwarder` and the app to be named TA-Sysmon-deploy
+Currently it assumes the app to be named TA-Sysmon-deploy It will look for the SplunkForwarder service to be installed and use its install location as a variable in the script.

 The included config is a hardly modified version of @swiftonsecurity's configuration for demonstration purposes, you can start from this.